inforlife/process/overview.md

 Besides providing a central repository where code can be synchronized, GitHub, thanks to the available integrations, has allowed us to build the entire life cycle around a single service providing all the pieces of evidence required by regulation while keeping the process fairly easy to understand.

-We [gather](https://inforlife.github.io/process/issue-gathering.html) the functionalities provided by our applications on GitHub Issues and manage them with GitHub Projects.
+We define the functionalities provided by our applications on GitHub Issues and [manage](https://inforlife.github.io/process/issues.html) them with GitHub Projects.

 By keeping the functionalities directly in GitHub, we can easily link them to the branch where they are implemented and ensure full [traceability](https://inforlife.github.io/process/traceability.html) of any change in the source code.
 In this way, the entire application's history is available to anyone who would like to audit it.